rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 ### Logical positivism and the Vienna Circle

+![Left: The entrance to the Mathematical Seminar at the University of Vienna, at Boltzmanngasse 5, the meeting place of the Vienna Circle during their regular Thursday meetings.
+  Right: The Vienna Circle's manifesto, Wissenschaftliche Weltauffassung: Der Wiener Kreis (1929).
+](img/vienna-circle-seminar-and-manifesto.jpg){#fig:vienna-circle-seminar-and-manifesto}

 -   Vienna circle [^Murzi2004]
 -   Group of philosophers lead by Moritz Schlick that met regularly at the University of Vienna from 1924 to 1936.